marcinosypka/FaceSwap/README.md

 # FaceSwap
-Swap face between two photos for Python 3 with OpenCV and dlib.
+Swap face between your camera and choosen photo for Python 3 with OpenCV and dlib.

 ## Get Started
 ```sh